ibm-cloud-docs/vmwaresolutions/vmonic/trbl_deploy_ovf.md

 {: troubleshoot}
 {: support}

-I want to use the VMware vSphere® Web Client to deploy an Open Virtualization Format (OVF).
+I want to use the VMware® vSphere® Web Client to deploy an Open Virtualization Format (OVF).
 {: tsSymptoms}

 Use the following steps to use the vSphere Web Client to deploy an OVF file: